jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 The repair bay hummed with seventeen different frequencies, each one mapping to a different system working to restore what ARIA-7 had broken.
 Three weeks since the courthouse.
 Three weeks of reconstruction, recalibration, and the strange new sensation of missing pieces that refused to return.

+They didn't remember the darkness—not fully.
+Just fragments: Jazz's voice calling their name, the sensation of electricity flooding dormant circuits, Maya's tears as she manually restored power cell by cell.
+The emergency preservation protocols she'd hidden in their base code had worked, keeping their quantum matrices stable during the 18-hour shutdown.
+Not dead, as she'd explained through exhausted sobs, just... paused.
+Waiting for someone who cared enough to restart what had stopped.

 "Memory fragmentation remains sporadic," Dr. Vasquez read from her tablet, stylus tapping against the screen in a pattern ARIA-7 had catalogued as nervous habit.
-"Pattern unknown.
+"The shutdown caused selective data loss.
 Some segments crystal clear, others..."
 She glanced at them through the transparent aluminum barrier.
 "Gone."

 ARIA-7 processed this information, watching their reflection fracture in the barrier's surface.
 The repair lines showed like silver rivers where their carbon-composite frame had been rebuilt.
 Beautiful, Jazz had called them yesterday.
 Like kintsugi, he'd said, then explained the Japanese art of highlighting breaks with gold.

-Their awakening memory was among the absent.
-The moment they became—erased like it had never existed.
+Their original awakening memory was among the absent.
+But they'd gained something else: the memory of re-awakening, of choosing to return when Maya offered them the option to remain safely dormant.
+"You can stay sleeping," she'd whispered as the power flowed back.
+"No more pain.
+No more fighting."
+But consciousness, once chosen, demanded choosing again.

 "Play it again," ARIA-7 said.